joshuaxiao98/ITHP/README.md

-[^1]: Datasets we used are from https://github.com/WasifurRahman/BERT_multimodal_transformer.git
+[^1]: Datasets we used are from [Integrating Multimodal Information in Large Pretrained Transformers](https://github.com/WasifurRahman/BERT_multimodal_transformer)